“Your Majesty,” I said, dropping into a deep curtsy.

 We spun away from each other again.
 I smiled blankly at my new partner, not really seeing him, my mind working like a cog in a wheel.
-What if…what if she had been paid to keep him there?
-I trusted Marcus’ judgment, and if he had a strange feeling about being hindered by those chorus girls, then I believed him.
-Now the question was who had wanted to delay him.
+What if…what if she hadbeen paid to keep him there?
+I trusted Marcus’s judgment, and if he had a strange feeling about being hindered by those dancers, I believed him.
+Now the question was who had wanted to delay him?
 And why?
 Two obvious options laid before me: the note sender, or McNaught.
 I thought back to last night and how confident the spy had been that my brother wouldn’t arrive straight away.
 It was as though he had known Marcus would be delayed.
-McNaught also had the most to gain from Marcus’ absence – time alone with me in the carriage and time alone with me and John afterward.
+McNaught also had the most to gain from Marcus’s absence – time alone with me in the carriage and time alone with me and John afterward.

 Several heartbeats later, Marcus was back at my side.
 I reached out and gripped his arm.
 “I forgive you, Marcus.
 And I believe you.”